akirademoss/SportsScienceAnalytics/README.md

 ![sportssciencedemo](https://github.com/akirademoss/SportsScienceAnalytics/assets/8731829/89e23419-8b77-46ef-913d-2df4a9c7d866)

 The app is very simple and demonstrates a very basic sports science analytics app.
 Currently the data analytics computes a score based on the average heartrate.
+Data processing is done on the backend using Python's pandas and numpy libraries.

 Link to sample data for testing: https://github.com/akirademoss/fitbit-heartrate-data
 ## Prerequisites